Spokane Urology is expanding with a second location!

 Around 80,000 American adults receive a diagnosis of bladder cancer every year.
-For those in the Spokane, Washington, area, the team at Spokane Urology is a valuable resource in navigating bladder cancer treatment.
+For those in the Spokane and Spokane Valley, Washington, area, the team at Spokane Urology is a valuable resource in navigating bladder cancer treatment.
 If you have questions or concerns about bladder cancer diagnostics or treatment, call Spokane Urology today to set up an appointment.
 You can also schedule an appointment online at any time.

 Like all forms of cancer, bladder cancer is characterized by abnormal, uncontrolled cell growth.
 It usually begins in the cells lining the interior of your bladder, which is the small, hollow, muscular organ that stores urine.